rickellis/Arch-Linux-Install-Guide/README.md

     $   nano /boot/loader/entries/arch.conf

-Arrow over to the UUID and `shift + arrow` to highlight it.
+Arrow over to the UUID and `shift + arrow` to highlight it (only the ID, not the surrounding quotes).
 Use `Ctl+K` to cut the line, putting into the clipboard.

 Now __delete everything__ in that file and add the following info.
 Make sure to replace __YOUR_ID__ with the ID gathered previously, which you can paste from your clipboard using `Ctrl+U`.